 Technology is everywhere.
 It is hard to remember a world where the fax machine seemed like a miracle.
 Yet, this was only about thirty years ago.
-When we look closer, we can identify many ways in which technology has changed our lives today.
+Looking closer, we can identify many ways technology has changed our lives today.
 Here are a few that are worth noting.

 A New Way of Life

-We wake up in the morning, thanks to an alarm that we installed the night before on our phone.
+We wake up in the morning, thanks to an alarm installed the night before on our phones.
 Does anyone remember what an alarm clock looks like?
 Once we get to our breakfast table, we open our laptops to read the news online.
 That is because most newspapers don’t exist in their physical form anymore.

 These changes have taken place in the last few decades.
 They were implanted because of the extremely rapid evolution of technology.
 If we note one thing about this evolution, it is how well we adapted to it.
 It doesn’t take long for us to move from one way of life to another.
 It makes you wonder if there is such a thing as today’s way of life or just continuous changes.
 But for good or bad, technology has made our lives different.
 Here is how.

 In how many ways did our relation to the health system change?
 It could take an entire article on this subject alone to round up all the differences.
-But if one thing comes up first, it is probably how quickly we can now be informed on our health status.
+But if one thing comes up first, it is probably how quickly we can now be informed of our health status.
 The coronavirus is an excellent example of how technology evolves ever so rapidly.
 Two years back, it was difficult to test and discover quickly who was infected.
 It was an important issue at the time.
-But today, you can buy your test, wherever you live, and do it by yourself.
+But today, you can buy your test wherever you live and do it yourself.
 You get the results in a matter of minutes.

 The same is true about the velocity of any tests today.
 That is partly because laboratories usually have the latest technology microplate reader that can handle close to 3,500 samples in a few seconds or, at worst, minutes.
 Before, you would go for a test and wait weeks for the results, and you usually get them the next day, only because the information takes longer to travel than the analysis itself.